forestryio/forestry.io/hugo/content/blog/why-we-created-a-git-backed-content-manager.md

 ### Access Full Content History and Recover Changes

-With git, every change is tracked and can be examined by viewing the **commit history**.
+With Git, every change is tracked and can be examined by viewing the **commit history**.
 This is great for seeing the changes to your content over time, and will even let you see which user made a given change.

 Since all changes are recorded in the commit history, it’s also possible to revert changes and recover anything that was deleted by grabbing the old content from a previous commit.

 ### Unified Workflow

 With a static site, both developers and content editors follow the same workflow to make updates to the site.
-Because code and content live together, and updates are deployed via an automatic process, both code and content are updated by committing changes to the git repo.
+Because code and content live together, and updates are deployed via an automatic process, both code and content are updated by committing changes to the Git repo.
 Contrast this with a traditional CMS, where code may be updated by committing to the site’s repository, but content changes are made by logging in to the CMS backend and saving changes to a database.

-Forestry offers a content management interface that will feel familiar to users of a traditional CMS, but it functions quite differently when it’s time to save your changes. **Forestry commits the modified content files to your git repository**.
+Forestry offers a content management interface that will feel familiar to users of a traditional CMS, but it functions quite differently when it’s time to save your changes. **Forestry commits the modified content files to your Git repository**.
 All of your site’s content can still be edited outside of Forestry by following the same workflow of committing the changes to the repo.
 Even if one user edits files in Forestry and the other edits files in their text editor, both users are doing fundamentally the same thing.

 ## Content Management That Lets You Work the Way You Want

 Forestry doesn't require you to make compromises about how your content is managed.
 Our aim is to assist users with creating and editing content by providing rich and intuitive UI options.
-By integrating git into the content management workflow, we gain all the benefits of version control applied to a site's content while also making it easy to include other options for updating content.
+By integrating Git into the content management workflow, we gain all the benefits of version control applied to a site's content while also making it easy to include other options for updating content.
 Whether you have users who prefer to update markdown files with a standard text editor, or you have an automated system that contributes machine-generated content to your repository, Forestry can work alongside any of these options.